Borrower reviewing online loan agreement on laptop to avoid common mistakes

 Quick Answer

 The most common online loan agreement mistakes include skipping APR verification, ignoring auto-renewal clauses, and missing prepayment penalty disclosures.
-As of July 2025, the Consumer Financial Protection Bureau reports that over 12 million Americans take out payday or short-term loans annually — and many sign agreements without fully reading the terms.
+The Consumer Financial Protection Bureau reports that over 12 million Americans take out payday or short-term loans annually — and many sign agreements without fully reading the terms.

 Online loan agreement mistakes cost borrowers thousands of dollars each year in hidden fees, inflated interest, and unexpected automatic renewals.
 According to CFPB research on short-term lending, more than 80% of payday loans are rolled over or renewed within 14 days — a pattern that often begins with a borrower not understanding what they signed.

 With more lenders operating entirely online, the pressure to click “I Agree” quickly has never been higher.
+Lenders like SoFi, LendingClub, and dozens of less-regulated platforms compete for the same borrower, and the application flow is engineered for speed, not comprehension.
 Knowing exactly where agreements go wrong is the first step to protecting yourself.

 Are Borrowers Actually Reading the APR Before Signing?